 The physical experiments and resulting measures, which occurred later, precisely matched Equation 1 results.

-This situation, in which one third two thirds allegedly undeniable distribution
+This situation, in which one third two thirds local reality allegedly undeniable distribution

 contradicts the one quarter three quarters distribution

-predicted by Quantum Mechanics and finally found to comply with experiments, is stunning yet it remained undisputed until following proposed Equation 2.
+predicted by Quantum Mechanics and finally found to comply with experiments, is stunning and remained as such that is stunning until following Equation 2 appeared.